 Bring your camera!
 Feel free to take pictures of yourself in your favorite gowns.
 We love our brides and love seeing them in their dresses, so make sure you also share them on our social media pages!

-It’s “The Dress”!
-Now what?
+It’s “The Dress”! now what?
 Once you’ve found your dress, your Personal Shopper will take your measurements and go over the manufacturer’s sizing chart with you to help you choose the size that will fit you best.
-Once you have chosen a size, you will pay at least half of the dress’ balance to get the order started.
-The remaining balance will be due when the dress comes in (the dress will take 4-6 months to arrive).
-If you are purchasing a dress out of stock, the dress must be paid in full.
+Once you have chosen a size, you will pay and get the order started!
+The dress will typically take 4-6 months to arrive.

 Will I need alterations?
 We order your dress according to the manufacturer’s size chart, in an effort to limit the amount of alterations, but almost every bride still needs alterations to customize a gown’s fit.
 The Wedding Shoppe has created a convenient seamstress finder on our website to help you discover a vendor in your area.

 Think big picture.
 We are a full-service bridal boutique, so we offer other services besides wedding dresses.
 We also carry accessories, bridesmaid dresses, flower girl dresses, mothers’ gowns, tuxedos, and suits!
 Feel free to ask about those other departments while you’re here.